cupcake-recipes.com

 Preparation Steps

-• In a large bowl, whisk together the whole wheat flour, sugar, baking powder, and salt.
+• In a large mixing bowl, whisk together the flour, sugar, baking powder, and salt.
+Pour in the beer and fold to combine.
+The dough/batter will be lumpy but very moist.

 Notes